The tools we are developing for complex systems science are applicable across a wide range of domains

 • Root Structures

-Form should serve system function.
-Like roots sourcing nutrients for a centralized demand; traditional power grids involve central generation servicing distributed demand, but are constrained to also maintaining synchronization.
-What are the “root structures“ for systems with both supply and demand distributed?
+Like roots and leaves sourcing nutrients and light for a centralized trunk; traditional power grids have central generation servicing distributed demand signals, but are also constrained to maintain synchronization.
+Form should serve function in networked systems.
+We explore “root structures“ for constrained systems with distributed supply and demand.

 • Root Causes

-Causation is often unclear in complex systems where it is common to have mutually arising phenomenon.
-Despite this fundamental issue, Geometric Partition Entropy provides a new foundation for untangling the complex web of influences and finding the hidden hand at work (if there is one).
+With the right leverage point, a water buffalo can be led with a string.
+In complex systems, causation is often unclear since it is common to have mutually arising phenomenon.
+Despite this fundamental issue, Geometric Partition Entropy provides a new foundation for untangling the complex web of influences and finding the hidden hand at work.
+But, there may not be just one hand.
+We explore “root causes“ from collections of time series.

 • Root Systems

-Complex systems emerge from large numbers of interacting agents, each having their own systems and rules.
-From timing to encrypted communications, decentralized systems require new foundational capabilities that are not built on the same assumptions under global knowledge.
+Complex systems emerge from large numbers of often heterogeneous interacting agents, each having their own systems and rules.
+From shared timing to alternative PNT, encrypted comms and beyond, decentralized systems require new foundational capabilities.
+These “root systems“ can not be built on the same assumptions of global knowledge and inherently involve uncertainty in more complex ways.

 Current work centers on four capabilities: